Christmas: Some worship centres flout COVID-19 protocols

 Dr Peter Gambo, a public health expert, said that the biggest challenge for the PSC this time was to ensure adherence to the safety norms.

-Gambo said “a fine should be charged for non-adherance; let the fear of paying a fine make people to wear a mask and observe other protocols.”
+Gambo said, “a fine should be charged for non-adherance; let the fear of paying a fine make people wear a mask and observe other protocols.”

 Meanwhile, following the decline in compliance with the safety measures against the COVID-19 pandemic, the Nigeria Centre for Disease Control (NCDC) has called on security agencies to work alongside religious bodies to enforce the protocols during the festive season.